A Brief History of Rewards and Recognition in the Workplace

 As an employer in today’s business environment, you know the value of recognition and appreciation in the workplace.
-On a basic level, rewards and recognition programs help create positive company culture and keeps employees motivated and engaged at their jobs.
+On a basic level, rewards and recognition programs help create positive company culture and keep employees motivated and engaged at their jobs.
 On a higher level, rewards and recognition in the workplace can help add value and purpose to a job and to a career.
-But, where and when did recognition start in the workplace?
+Where and when did recognition start in the workplace?
 What did early workplace recognition look like back in the day?
-We discuss below.
+From ancient Greece to the modern workspace, we explore recognition’s origins below.

 Workplace Recognition Beginnings

 When did workplace recognition first begin?
 Although there is not one single event that pinpoints the birth of workplace recognition, some early forms of rewards can be found in the first Olympic games in ancient Greece.
 The winners of Olympic events were awarded with various prizes, including laurel (or olive) leaf crowns, horses, and bronze tripods.
 These athletes were also honored in the host cities with statues and stone inscriptions of their victories.
 Olympic medals became a part of the modern games, starting in 1896.
 Moreover, what was true in ancient Greece is still true today — athletes consider it a great honor to participate and be recognized for their Olympic achievements.
 In fact there is still no prize money associated with Olympic events!

 “Last one to the Parthenon is a rotten egg!”

 In addition to the Olympics and other competitions in those days, early work recognition was really a barter system, where a person must give something — a commodity, service, etc. — and receive something in return.
 People were trying to earn a living and provide for their families, which at that time was rewarding enough.
 (Let’s be real—sometimes that’s STILL rewarding enough, right?)